Building BM25 Keyword Search In Postgres

 Published August 16, 2025 by Toran Billups

-It turns out, you can build a surprisingly powerful keyword search, known as BM25, with just a handful of PSQL functions.
-What follows is my journey including what I've learned, how this search algorithm works in simple terms, and how I implemented it from scratch.
+It turns out, you can build a surprisingly powerful keyword search, known as BM25, with just a handful of SQL functions.
+What follows is my journey including what I've learned, how this algorithm works in simple terms, and how I implemented it without any external dependencies.

 The Foundation: From TF-IDF to BM25

-Before diving into BM25, it's helpful to understand its predecessor, TF-IDF (Term Frequency-Inverse Document Frequency).
-It's a simple but powerful idea that helps determine a word's importance to a document within a collection of documents.
+Before diving into BM25, it's helpful to understand TF-IDF (Term Frequency-Inverse Document Frequency).
+It's a simple but powerful idea that helps determine the importance of a word per document within a wider collection of documents.

 • Term Frequency (TF): This is just what it sounds like.
 How often does a term appear in a single document?
-The intuition is that if the word "data" appears 5 times in a 100-word article, it's probably more relevant to that article than a word that appears only once.
+The intuition is that if the word "data" appears 5 times in a 100-word article, it's probably more relevant to that article than a word that appears only once in that same document.

-• Inverse Document Frequency (IDF): This measures how common or rare a word is across *all* documents.
+• Inverse Document Frequency (IDF): This measures how rare a word is across *all* documents.
 Common words like "the" or "a" will appear everywhere and have a low IDF score, effectively penalizing them.
-Rare words will appear in fewer documents and thus have a higher IDF score, signaling that they are more significant.
+Rare words will appear in fewer documents and should have a higher IDF score, signaling that they are more significant.

 By multiplying these two scores, you get the TF-IDF score, which gives you a weighted value for how important a word is to a specific document.
 This was the starting point for my exploration.